What is a Sovereign Bond?

 Sovereign Bond Explained

-Although sovereign bonds are often offered in discounts because of the default risk, countries with less stable economies issue their sovereign bonds with high interest returns due to their perceived high risk of default.
+Although sovereign bonds are often discounted because of the default risk, countries with less stable economies issue their sovereign bonds with high interest rates due to their perceived high risk of default.

 The interest rate charged depends on three primary factors – the creditworthiness of a country, potential risks that may disrupt the economy, and exchange rates.